-As Big Island real estate brokers who have talked to thousands of people over the years interested in property, we know there are a lot of misconceptions not only about our island, but Hawaii as a whole.
+As Big Island real estate brokers who have talked to thousands of people over the years interested in the property, we know there are a lot of misconceptions not only about our island but Hawaii as a whole.
 It’s all sunshine all the time, everyone knows how to surf, and the population is mostly Hawaiian, right?
 Not!
 If you’re interested in knowing more about the state, we hope you’ll find the info below enlightening.

 Ancestry determines whether someone is Hawaiian, not the fact that a person was born and raised on the islands.
-It’s best to refer to someone who was born and raised in Hawaii as a local rather than Hawaiian, as much of the population here is a mix of white, black, Asian, Latina and Pacific Islander.
+It’s best to refer to someone who was born and raised in Hawaii as a local rather than Hawaiian, as much of the population here is a mix of white, black, Asian, Latina, and Pacific Islander.

 It’s sunny every day in Hawaii.
 We do have abundant sunshine throughout the year, however considering the islands are in the ocean (after all, that’s why they’re called islands), we also get our fair share of rainfall.
 Some islands get more than others, but overall the state gets more rain than any other location in the U.S.

 Lots of people think they’re headed toward Hawaii’s biggest island when traveling to Honolulu, but this isn’t the case.
 Honolulu is on Oahu, and the biggest island in Hawaii is the Big Island, a fitting nickname for Hawaii Island.